- Before assessment, test administrator adjusts hurdle to height

 - Foot is not raise up high enough to clear hurdle

-- Hip rotates outward in attempt clear hurdle
+- Hip rotates outward in attempt to clear hurdle

 - Foot travels upward and hits underside of hurdle